A Resource for Schools Supporting Mental Health Awareness

 Mental Health Essentials Student Curriculum

-This course has been designed for educators working with students in grades 7 to 12.
+This course has been designed and is best suited for educators working with students in grades 7 to 10.

 This is a non-credit, online curriculum that consists of 6 modules designed to be taught sequentially in 6-12 hours of classroom time.
+This sustainable, Train-the-Trainer model teaches educators how to implement the curriculum in their classrooms year after year.
 Modules include all course materials including learning objectives, lesson plans and all materials needed to deliver the curriculum in perpetuity.
 All student-facing materials are also translated into Spanish and Portuguese.
 Also includes one year of data collection and analysis via Osprey Research Group (pre/post surveys).
 After analysis, lifetime access to curriculum updates and quarterly Community of Practice Meeting access.

 Learn more about this course, including program background and learning objectives, at Mental Health Collaborative.